 Times to suspect a spinal injury: (and use a jaw thrust instead of a head tilt, chin lift).

-trauma that results in partial or complete paralysis, numbness, tingling
+trauma that results in partial or complete paralysis, numbness, tingling or loss of sensation

 a fall on land from a height greater than the victim's height (or some sources say: a fall of greater than ten feet onto head or legs, or injury as a result of a fall greater than standing height)